-The spectrum of clinical presentations in patients with ATTR amyloidosis obliges all clinicians to be aware of common disease patterns (Table 1; Figure 2), additional clues, and commonly affected populations.
-Suspicion of ATTR-CM should be triggered in older persons who have been hospitalized for HF, elevated troponin levels, or levels of NT-proBNP (N-terminal pro-brain natriuretic peptide) that are out of proportion to the clinical context.
-Other hints of ATTR amyloidosis include hypertension that resolves over time and an intolerance of ACE (angiotensin-converting enzyme) inhibitors, angiotensin receptor blockers, or β blockers.
-In addition, though not infrequent in the general population, carpal tunnel syndrome occurs particularly frequently among males with ATTR.19 Lumbar spinal stenosis,^{20,21} previous orthopedic procedures,22 and
+The spectrum of clinical presentations in patients with ATTR amyloidosis obliges all clinicians to be aware of common disease patterns (Table 1, Figure 2), additional clues, and commonly affected populations.
+Suspicion of ATTR-CM should be triggered in older persons who have been hospitalized for HF, elevated troponin levels, or levels of N-terminal pro-brain natriuretic peptide (NT-proBNP) that are out of proportion to the clinical context.
+Other hints of ATTR amyloidosis include hypertension that resolves over time and an intolerance of angiotensin-converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARB), or beta blockers.
+In addition, though not infrequent in the general population, carpal tunnel syndrome occurs particularly frequently among males with ATTR.
+Lumbar spinal stenosis, previous orthopedic procedures, and spontaneous biceps tendon rupture may also be early indicators of ATTR-CM.